Gardens for wellbeing

 If you want to benefit from a similar wellbeing boost, our campus community gardens and growing spaces have got you covered.

-Here’s what they get up to, and how you can get involved.
+Here’s what we get up to, and how you can get involved.

 This is a new haven behind Broadlands Lodge at the bottom of Park Lawn with mixture of raised and ground-level beds, as well as a greenhouse.